 An international group of paleontologists discovered a common evolutionary link in 2016 between turtles having shells and moving slowly that offers an explanation for the origin of the turtle shell that you might not expect, reported Phys.org.

 Turtles today use their shells for protection, but that may not have been the shell's original purpose.
 By studying the characteristics of early proto-turtle fossils, the researchers believe that shell-like characteristics first evolved to help turtle ancestors burrow underground.

 "Why the turtle shell evolved is a very Dr. Seuss-like question and the answer seems pretty obvious — it was for protection," explained Dr. Tyler Lyson, the lead author of the study.
 "But just like the bird feather did not initially evolve for flight, the earliest beginnings of the turtle shell was not for protection but rather for digging underground to escape the harsh South African environment where these early proto-turtles lived."

 What were these early proto-turtles like?
-Scientists have identified Eunotosaurus, an extinct group of reptiles that lived during the late Middle Permian, as close relatives of modern turtles.
+Scientists have identified Eunotosaurus (just like the fossilized one discovered in China), an extinct group of reptiles that lived during the late Middle Permian, as close relatives of modern turtles.
 The key trait that links these ancient reptilians to turtles is their broadened ribs, which are unusual among all vertebrates, not just among reptiles.